ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 ```

 Now, let's further increase the dataset size.
 We use the twitter dataset with 120M dintinguished keys.
 The experiment was on aleph1 server.
-We further boil down the time for persisting and loading data (which slightly increase the total timing due to the fine grained timers and print out.
+We also boiled down the time for persisting and loading data.

 ```
 yxia@/home/xiay/YXIA/ibmppl.gsa/tests/keymap>./test_keymap dbfile.ext_keys